Are you ready to move Nevada Forward?

 PPP moves fast!
 But the program provides a high-quality experience tailored to the needs of working professionals that doesn’t sacrifice quality, time with your family, or take you away from your other responsibilities.
-Program courses are offered in a variety of online and in-person formats tailored to meet student needs by program area and students complete a bachelor’s degree in a single academic year.
+Program courses are offered in either 4-week (elementary) or 8-week (early childhood & special education) blocks that are tailored to meet student needs.
+This format allows students complete all remaining bachelor’s degree requirements in a single academic year.

 Professional Development & Microcredentialing

 Not everything will be learned in the classroom—UNLV’s or your school’s.
 The program offers world class professional development to give you new perspectives and ideas about how teachers move Nevada forward.
 NV-EPIC compliments PPP by offering free microcredential courses in partnership with the Clark County School District (CCSD) designed to provide you with the tools and resources you need to be effective in a constantly evolving educational landscape.